dsyer/nix-demo/README.md

 Hello, world!
 ```

 You just installed a new package and set up some symlinks so that `hello` is now magically on your `PATH`.
+If you exit this shell your environment will forget it ever knew about `hello`.
 You can do that with anything that Nix already knows about, and that is a vast collection of tools and utilities: https://github.com/NixOS/nixpkgs.

 ## Finding a Package